SeniorMatt/Mattthew-s-Dotfiles/README.md

 Just open them and replace the path with your **username** rather than mine.

 Also i might recommend u to check our the **~/.config/hypr/categories/** folder and customize everything for ur needs, like monitor setup, keybindings, autostart applications and etc.
+After u done all of that, u need to reload the pywal using the command wal -i "PathToYourWallpaper"

 # Preview
 ![image](https://github.com/user-attachments/assets/18e38231-4461-4f00-a6cd-78b997f86079)